Clare Zavitz · MSW, RSW

 Rates

 Therapy services are often covered under extended health benefits.
-I recommend checking your plan for "Registered Social Worker (RSW)" coverage.
+I recommend checking your plan for psychotherapy or Registered Social Worker (RSW) coverage.
 Receipts will be provided for all sessions for reimbursement purposes.

 I kindly ask for 24 hours' notice for cancellations or rescheduling.
 Late cancellations or no-shows will be subject to the full session fee.